K-miran/k-miran.github.io/_pages/about.md

 Positions are available for postdocs, graduate students, and interns (junior or senior student) in areas in security, privacy, and deep learning.
 If you are interested in applying for a position, please send an email to me.

 # 🔥 News
+- Our paper ["THOR: Secure Transformer Inference with Homomorphic Encryption"](https://eprint.iacr.org/2024/1881) was accepted to ACM CCS!
 - Our paper ["Provably Secure Approximate Computation Protocols from CKKS"](https://eprint.iacr.org/2025/395) has been appeared in Cryptology ePrint Archive.
-- Our paper ["THOR: Secure Transformer Inference with Homomorphic Encryption"](https://eprint.iacr.org/2024/1881) has been appeared in Cryptology ePrint Archive.
 - Our paper ["More Efficient Lattice-based OLE from Circuit-private Linear HE with Polynomial Overhead"](https://eprint.iacr.org/2024/1534) has been appeared in Cryptology ePrint Archive.

 # 📖 Publications
+  * THOR: Secure Transformer Inference with Homomorphic Encryption [[pdf]](https://eprint.iacr.org/2024/1881)
+     * Jungho Moon, Dongwoo Yoo, Xiaoqian Jiang, **Miran Kim**
+     * _Proceedings of the ACM SIGSAC Conference on Computer and Communications Security (CCS)_, 2025.

   * Descriptor: Benchmarking Secure Neural Network Evaluation Methods for Protein Sequence Classification (iDASH24) [[pdf]](https://ieeexplore.ieee.org/abstract/document/10720824)
-     * Arif Ozgun Harmanci, Luyao Chen, **Miran Kim**, Xiaoqian Jiang,
+     * Arif Ozgun Harmanci, Luyao Chen, **Miran Kim**, Xiaoqian Jiang
      * _IEEE Data Descriptions_, 2024

   * Finding Highly Similar Regions of Genomic Sequences Through Homomorphic Encryption [[pdf]](https://www.liebertpub.com/doi/10.1089/cmb.2023.0050)